 I’ve spent the last 12-plus months talking with enterprise marketers from around the globe to get a handle on where the content marketing industry is going.
 Through that process, in combination with our ongoing research, the CMI team puts together the schedule for Content Marketing World 2016.
 Here are what I believe are some of the biggest issues enterprise marketers are dea ...

 Content marketing careers are constantly evolving, but one thing is certain: The power of LinkedIn for personal branding is here to stay, especially when you’re aware of all the tricks that can help you strengthen your profile.
 If your “Who’s Viewed Your Profile” chart is flatlining week after week, these tips will help breathe new life into your profile, improve your presenc ...

 In what usually is a rather uneventful month for news, December proved us all wrong in 2016.
 A number of newsworthy activities related to the content marketing industry appeared on the radar this month, and I believe they could work as a crystal ball for content marketers as we move into 2017.
 HANDPICKED RELATED CONTENT: The Biggest Content Marketing Trends in 2017 Trend 1: ...

 PNR: This Old Marketing with Joe Pulizzi and Robert Rose can be found on both iTunes and Stitcher.
-In this episode, Robert and I discuss Super Bowl commercials, some Valentine’s Day content, and Snapchat’s all-important IPO.
-We also explore the new subscription model Medium is pursuing, and conclude that it has chosen unwisely.
+In this episode, Robert and I discuss why publishing agencies are struggling with the creative services business model.
+We also explore print’s potential for targeting teens and tweens, and give our views on some new video research.

 Content Marketing Institute